-This isn’t just about making a resolution to make greener choices in 2023.
+This isn’t just about making a resolution to make greener choices.
 This is about GREENING UP, taking the next step in your commitment to living a greener life every day, every month, every year!

 When you’re aware of the impact every green choice you make has on our environment, it helps you renew your dedication to a cleaner, greener lifestyle.
 Let us know about the ideas you have and how successful you’ve been!
 Bookmark and/or print this page to use as a reference and checklist as you green up through the year.